 Adam Gauntlett is an Agent in the Books Division.
 He joined the company in 2010, after completing his Masters in English Literature at King’s College, London.

-Adam is actively building his list of authors and is currently looking for: literary/commercial crossover or ‘reading group’ fiction, crime and psychological thrillers, horror, speculative fiction, intelligent young adult fiction, narrative non-fiction, true crime, memoir, popular science/psychology and serious history.
+Adam is actively building his list of authors and is currently looking for: literary/commercial crossover or ‘reading group’ fiction, crime and psychological thrillers, horror, speculative fiction, young adult fiction, narrative non-fiction, true crime, memoir, popular science/psychology and serious history.

 Please do send any submissions via email.